ozgurumutpirinc/Aygaz-Machine-Learning-Bootcamp/README.md

 WARNING: The dataset was uploded with .zip type because of big size of data(almost 87MB).
 If you cannot reach, Kaggle link of dataset: https://www.kaggle.com/datasets/marcpaulo/titanic-huge-dataset-1m-passengers

-Kaggle Notebook of this project: https://www.kaggle.com/datasets/marcpaulo/titanic-huge-dataset-1m-passengers/code?datasetId=4657723&sortBy=dateRun&tab=profile&excludeNonAccessedDatasources=false
+You can reach at this page Kaggle Notebook of this project: https://www.kaggle.com/datasets/marcpaulo/titanic-huge-dataset-1m-passengers/code